 Meanwhile, companies like Cargill have acquired more than 50,000 hectares of land in the region.
 This has been possible because the Altillanura has traditionally been depicted as far away from the main urban centers of the country, with poor infrastructure and high rates of poverty and "backwardness".
 Therefore, it was argued that there was a need for large capital investment to achieve development.
 In this process, the original inhabitants and their production systems were ignored and branded as inefficient and inadequate for the different soil types in the region.

 These representations were common at some point to refer to the Brazilian Cerrado, where an agroindustrial reactivation of the southwestern region resulted in large local landowners converging (fazenderos) and foreign companies exacerbating the dispossession of the ancestral lands of Guarani indigenous people.
 Many of the ethnic group members have killed themselves prey of despair by worsening living conditions, while others have been killed for demanding back their territories.
 This example is one of the most dramatic cases today, illustrating the effects that new forms of colonialism around land could produce.

-* Hobeth is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+* Hobeth is a researcher at the Center for Law, Justice and Society (Dejusticia)

 Featured photo: Boston Public Library